 Here we summarized the most common risks that might harm your production during the CNY time:

 - Factory closure: Most of the Chinese factories will shut down for at least a week to celebrate the CNY.
-You might not be able to reach your suppliers or get to know the latest condition of your supply chain as all the operations are paused.
+You might not be able to reach your suppliers or get to know the latest condition of your production as all the operations are paused.

 - Higher defect rate: Trying to meet the deadline before the holiday, factories will ask the workers to speed up and be rushed to produce the products.
 Therefore, there will be higher defect rates and more quality issues on your products before the holiday.